Is acupuncture appropriate for me?

 What should I experience/expect after the first treatment?

 Patients often report a general sense of relaxation and rejuvenation after an acupuncture treatment.
-How frequent the treatments and how long it lasts depends on the condition and the individualized treatment plan that your practitioner will outline for you.
+The frequency of treatments and how long they last depends on the condition and individualized treatment plan that your practitioner will outline for you.
 Typically, chronic conditions may require more frequent and/or longer courses of treatment.

 How do I find an acupuncture practitioner?

-Dr. Christina Chen is an internal medicine physician, trained in geriatric medicine and acupuncture, and practicing in Employee and Community Health's (ECH) Division of Primary Care Internal Medicine at Mayo Family Clinic Northwest.
-She performs acupuncture through the Department of Integrative Medicine for acupuncture.
+Christina Chen, M.D., is an internal medicine physician, trained in geriatric medicine and acupuncture, and practices in the Division of Community Internal Medicine at Mayo Family Clinic Northwest in Rochester, Minnesota.
+She performs acupuncture through the Department of Integrative Medicine.